bijoutrouvaille/oppeosdocs/legal/terms.md

 ### Disputes

 While it is not the responsibility of the Company to resolve disputes, the Company reserves the right to resolve all disputes.
-You also agree to contact the Company at oppeos@oppeos.io and abide by the Company's decision in the matter.
+You also agree to contact the Company at oppeos@oppeos.io and abide by the Company's decision in cases of disagreements with other users or the Company, which you cannot resolve through amicably peaceful dealmaking.

 ### Braintree